-It can also help you (A) craft a much stronger pitch with the information you’ve discovered, and (B) get in touch directly with decision-makers.
+It can also help your company (A) craft a much stronger pitch with the information you’ve discovered, and (B) get in touch directly with decision-makers.

 Reonomy gives you full access to property owner contact information, including phone numbers, email, and mailing addresses.

-Nevertheless, it is important to keep a roster of all potential sellers, as there will be many that will have a future interest to sell their commercial property.
-Developing those relationships wherever possible may pay off handsomely down the road.
+Nevertheless, it is important to keep a roster of all potential sellers, as many will have a future interest in finding a buyer for their commercial property.
+Developing relationships with owners wherever possible may result in a number of successful acquisitions down the road.

 Establishing relationships over the long term is powerful for business growth.
-The best way to start those relationships is with direct contact.
+The best way to start these relationships is with direct contact.

-- Quarantine tip: In a COVID-stricken market, just like you have extra downtime to reach out to owners, they have extra time to field calls.
-Use the time to dig in a little deeper to get to know owners and build relationships with them.
+- Quarantine tip: In a COVID-stricken market, just like your team may have extra downtime to reach out to owners, they probably have the extra time to take calls.
+Use the time to dig in a little deeper to get to know your prospects and build relationships with them.

-Access to owner contact information is a large piece of the puzzle when it comes to sourcing and landing off-market deals.
+Access to owner contact information is a large piece of the puzzle when it comes to sourcing and landing off-market acquisitions.

-Without getting into direct contact with a decision-maker, your outreach time will not be spent very productively.
+If your team is unable to get into direct contact with a decision maker, their outreach time will not be spent very productively.
 The Reonomy platform can make that process a little easier to navigate.